Sommelier-db/Sommelier-docs/docs/drive/how_it_works/client_spec.md

 A client of Sommelier Drive can manage files on the remote server in a similar manner to Unix file systems.
-While our current implementation provides two types of client CLI, both of them perform each operation in the background as below.
+It performs each operation in the background as below.

 ## User registration
 1. A client generates new pairs of private and public keys of the PKE and PKSE schemes, `dataPK` and `keywordPK`.